 One can also use a graph theoretical counting argument to show that the number of modules described in Theorem 2.1 equals e(2m + 1), if e > 1.
-This gives an alternative proof of the fact that our theorem describes all the liftable indecomposable modules.
+This gives an alternative proof of the fact that our theorem

 Part (d) of Theorem 2.1 follows from the shape of the paths together with Lemma 3.4.